DaveBackus/Data_Bootcamp_Book/getting-started.md

 **Pro tip.**  Once you find Launcher, you might put a shortcut in a convenient place so you can find it easily next time.
 In Windows, that would be the launchpad or the desktop.

 Once Launcher is running -- it can take 60 seconds or more -- you should see a teardrop with a snake in the upper left (an anaconda?) followed by the word Launcher.
 Also at the top it should say Python 3.4.x.
 Below that is a list of apps: programs Launcher can run.
 The most important are **ipython-notebook** and **spyder-app**, which are environments for running Python programs.
-We'll use both. <!-- If there’s an update button to the right of ipython-notebook, click on it.  [??] -->  There's more documentation at [the link](http://docs.continuum.io/anaconda-launcher/index.html).
+We'll use both.

 You now have Python installed and ready to run.
 Congratulations!

 ## Environments

 Environments are software we use to write and run code.
 The best ones make coding easy, even pleasurable, strange as that might sound.
 We'll use two:  Spyder and the IPython notebook.